Language Models as Continuous Self-Evolving Data Engineers: Methodology

-\textbf{Review Seed data} The distribution of data points in an instruction tuning dataset is often uneven, with some topics or tasks having lower-quality instruction data than others.
+The distribution of examples in an instruction tuning dataset is often uneven, with some topics or tasks having lower-quality instruction data than others.
 When such data is used for training, it may result in a language model with potential deficiencies in certain capabilities. \citet{zheng2023judging} demonstrated the potential of LLM as a judge, showing that a well-trained LLM can achieve high agreement with human evaluations.
 Based on these insights, we utilize the language model $M_t$ to review the seed data, assessing its quality across different tasks and topics.
-This enables us to identify gaps in the original dataset and target the generation of new data to address these deficiencies.
+This allows us to identify deficiencies in the original dataset and strategically generate new data to address these gaps.

-Specifically, we design a template for additive evaluation prompts, scoring each data point on a scale of 0 to 10 across various criteria, including clarity, usefulness, challenge, safety, professionalism, and guidance.
-For each seed data point, the instruction and response are incorporated into the prompt template and input into the model $M_t$. $M_t$ then generates a review, providing a detailed rationale for the score along with the final score.
-This review serves as a key differentiator for how the data is referenced and used to generate new data in later stages of the process.
+Inspired by Constitutional AI \citep{bai2022constitutional}, we define a constitution as a set of principles including clarity, usefulness, challenge, safety, professionalism, and guidance to evaluate instruction-response pairs.
+For each seed example, $M_t$ conducts multiple reviews of the data against these principles, with each review consisting of a single score from 0 to 10 and a corresponding detailed rationale.
+This process is formalized as follows: